segment-integrations/analytics-android-integration-firebase/README.md

 ```
 analytics = new Analytics.Builder(this, "write_key")
-                .use(QuantcastIntegration.FACTORY)
+                .use(FirebaseIntegration.FACTORY)
                 .build();
 ```

-Please see [our documentation](https://segment.com/docs/integrations/quantcast/) for more information.
+Please see [our documentation](https://segment.com/docs/integrations/firebase-analytics/) for more information.

 ## License